The Sheward Partnership Philadelphia Office Fitout – Path to Sustainability Certification Highlights

 LIGHT QUALITY & CONTROL

-All light fixtures meet the flicker requirements per California Title 24 and all Luminaires in occupiable spaces have a Color Rendering Index (CRI) greater than or equal to 90.
-The lighting controls allow for continuous dimming and are tied to vacancy and daylighting sensors to provide a consistent amount of light throughout the day.
+We engaged a Lighting Consultant to design high performance lighting that uses less electricity and provides better overall lighting quality.
+Lighting fixtures meet the flicker requirements per California Title 24, meaning the lights will not flicker causing eye strain and headaches.
+Also, luminaires in regularly occupied spaces have a color rendering index (CRI) greater than or equal to 90, which ensures that colors are depicted brightly and accurately for greater comfort.
+Lighting controls meet energy code, allow for continuous dimming, and are tied to vacancy and daylighting sensors to provide a consistent amount of light throughout the day.
 Task lights provided at each individual workspace allow for dimming and are also equipped with a sensor to dim and then shut off the light if movement is no longer detected at the desk.
 To provide additional control in all meeting rooms, a control panel allows for individual adjustment of uplight and downlight over meeting tables and the room perimeter.
-Color tuning light was also incorporated into one meeting room to provide a space with great control for adjustment when selecting finish materials.
+Color tuning light was incorporated into one meeting room to provide greater control when comparing finish materials.

 HEALTH & WELLNESS